dasnessie/wishlist/dasnessie/README.md

     5. Ensure that `DEBUG` is set to false
 7. Run `python3 manage.py collectstatic` in the folder that contains `manage.py` to copy your static files to the folder you set
 8. Run `python manage.py migrate` in the folder that contains `manage.py` to set up the database
+8. Run `python manage.py createsuperuser` to create a user for the admin interface.
+You can use that user account later to add items to the list.
 9. Make a service: In `~/etc/services.d/`, make a file called something like `wishlist.ini` that contains the following:

         [program:wishlist]